edwar64896/gspflash/README.md

 ## Integration example
 This code expects a simple momentary pushbutton switch on pin 12 and a built-in LED on pin 13.
 Repeatedly pushing the button will turn the LED on and off.
+Also, sending =a0 and =a1 via the serial port will turn the LED off and on.

 ```
 #include <Arduino.h>
 #include <gspflash.h>
+#include <gspstreamresponse.h>
 #include <gspswitch.h>

 gspFlash myLED(LED_BUILTIN);